biom262/cheatsheets/commandline.md

 This is a cheat sheet for "Bourne-again shell" (bash) and GNU/Linux commands.
 ## The basics:
 ```
 	cd ~ 					go to home directory
 	clear					clear terminal
 	source					reload this file
 	mkdir					make directory
 	rm -rf					Remove recursively and force
 	chmod ###				777 is the most generous, order:  user, group, everyone
 	more					Contents shows up below printed to terminal
 	less					bring up the document, but remove it from the screen and terminal on Q
 	cat					can view (print to terminal) can also pipe data to other things, concatenate vertically
 	>					Output to a file (can replace the file if it already exists) Called "redirecting"
 	>> 					append to existing file (does not replace existing file, only appends)
 	mv					Cut and Paste (copy but remove source)
 	cp					copy (retain source)
 	ln -s					soft links	Source Destination
 	which 					find the path to the object specified
 	ls -lhaH				human-readable sizes, permissions, groups, and symbolic links displaying fullpaths
 	qstat -r hotel | less			Show all jobs on the node “hotel”
 	qstat -u ucsd-train03			show job status list for the user “ucsd-train03”
 	qsub script.sh				submit script (which has PBS flags) to the queue
 	tee					Write to something and submit it to a program (see manual)
 	who					On TSCC this lists all of the logged in users and their IP addresses
 	pwd -P					Print physical directory "what drive am I on?"
 	top				What jobs are running?
 	screen				See: https://kb.iu.edu/d/acuy
+	git ls-files			Which files are managed by git
+	git ls-files -u			Which files are unmerged or have conflicts
+	git log				show all commits that have happened with these files (use to find commit hash if you want to reset)
+	git reset (hash)		reset to certain commit (find hash with git log)
+	git checkout --ours		use everything that is yours when you merge
+	git checkout --theirs		use everything that is theirs when you merge

 ```
 ## How basic program inputs and outputs work:
 Standard in